 The Inclusive Leaders Pathway is a degree requirement that is designed to introduce Ross students to the concepts of diversity, equity, inclusion, and belonging in the contexts of their business education and roles as future business leaders.
 Students must complete all four components of the milestone requirement to receive the BBA degree.
 This year, you will complete your first Inclusive Leaders Pathway Milestone through BA 100.
 Your BA 100 Canvas site will have information about how to fulfill the requirement.
 You can also reference the BBA Bulletin, talk with your academic advisor, or reach out to BBAmilestone@umich.edu.

 Ross academic advisors are great resources for answering curriculum questions and helping you develop a course plan that supports your academic goals as well.
-You will be able to start scheduling future academic advising appointments as we approach the start of the Fall semester.
+You will be able to start scheduling future academic advising appointments later this summer after our Virtual Advising Days are complete.
+In the meantime, you may reach out to Ross Advisors via email at firstname.lastname@example.org with any questions or concerns you may have.